scuciatto/FuncoesZZ/readme.markdown

    More information can be found on the project website: http://funcoeszz.net/

    This application is an independent project that works as a "front end" for the functions.

+   The app can be downloaded for free on the App Store: http://itunes.apple.com/br/app/funcoes-zz/id492258680?mt=8
 </p>